benmneb/vomad.life/content/chiang-mai-food.md

 - **Burrito** - Unlike most burritos, this one is eaten with a knife and fork.
 It's filled with veggies and beans (and tofu, if you choose) and covered with their awesome lentil curry.
 Of course, green salad is on the side.
 - **Falafel and Hummus in Pita** - Deep fried as hell, but very delicious.
 Pictured below.

-<prominent-img src="chiang-mai-food/cathouse-falafel" caption="Deliciously deep-fried falafels and hummus.
+<prominent-img alt="The Best of the Best: All Vegan Guide to Chiang Mai, Thailand" src="chiang-mai-food/cathouse-falafel" caption="Deliciously deep-fried falafels and hummus.
 Served with warm pita-bread and side salad.
 (Photo courtesy of aparikh12.)"></prominent-img>

 ### Service: